Allen Clarke (‘Teddy Ashton’) – Lancashire’s Romantic Radical

 It’s written, mainly, in the first person.
 The narrator is a union activist and communist.
 Part of the story is about his relationship with ‘Midge’, an office worker at the factory whose late husband died in an accident in the Works.

-In ‘real life’ the Works did close and (February 2020) is being demolished.
+In ‘real life’ the Works did close and the site is being ‘re-developed’.
 In the novel, the factory is saved by a workers’ occupation and buy-out, with a scene where the riot police try to break the occupation.
 The novel links the fictitious outcome at Horwich with the actual occupation and buy-out at Upper Clyde Shipbuilders, Glasgow.
 Some of the dialogue is in Lancashire dialect, reflecting shop-floor culture at the time.
 There’s a glossary to help readers unfamiliar with ‘Lanky’.

 Socialism with a Northern Accent (2010)